 Fighting in South Vietnam is again intensifying.
 The onset of the dry season has brought?

-Fighting in South Vietnam is again intensifying.
+Background: Fighting in South Vietnam is again intensifying.
 The onset of the dry season has brought increasing activity by insurgent forces.

 One area of heavy fighting is along Highway One and its intersection with Highway Three about 120 kilometres north-east of Saigon in the Gia Ray district.